ubnetdef/website/content/courses/syssec.md

 active: true

-subtext: "Spring 2021 / Zoom Online Meeting / Thursdays 7:05PM - 9:55PM"
+subtext: "Spring 2021 / Jacobs B30 and Zoom / Thursdays 7:05PM - 9:55PM"
 ---
 # Overview
 During this introductory course, geared for students new to cybersecurity, students will be introduced to fundamental security topics.
 Students will critically examine concepts such as basic networking, system administration, team dynamics and system security as well as identifying and applying basic security hardening techniques.
-Students will gain practical experience through a virtualized lab environment where they will be building a small corporate network.
+Students will gain practical experience through a virtualized lab environment where they will build and configure a small corporate network.

 # Faculty Instructors
 Faculty Instructors are responsible for administering the course in accordance with the University at Buffalo policies and this syllabus.
 Faculty Instructors also determine final course grades consistent with the grading policy in this syllabus.